jaredh159/tailwind-react-native-classnames/readme.md

 ## Enabling Device-Context Prefixes

-To enable prefixes that require runtime device data, like _dark mode_, and _screen size breakpoints_, you need to connect the `tw` function with a dynamic source of device context information.
+To enable prefixes that require runtime device data, like _dark mode_, and _screen size breakpoints_, etc., you need to connect the `tw` function with a dynamic source of device context information.
 The library exports a React hook called `useDeviceContext` that takes care of this for you.
 It should be included **one time**, at the _root of your component hierarchy,_ as shown below: